| Exploiting Relational Database Technology in GISPeter Batty, July 1990(For a scanned PDF version of the original article, 1.26MB,

 all the updates which have been made will be rolled back so

+that everything remains synchronised.
 Data integrity issues also arise if

 relationships exist between objects which have been